opentensor/developer-docs/docs/index.md

 See [what's new in docs](./whats-new-in-docs.md).
 :::

-**Welcome!** Bittensor is an open source platform on which you can produce competitive digital commodities, such as machine intelligence, storage space, compute power, protein folding, financial markets prediction, and many more.
+**Welcome!** Bittensor is an open source platform on which you can produce competitive digital commodities.
+These digital commodities can be machine intelligence, storage space, compute power, protein folding, financial markets prediction, and many more. **You are rewarded in TAO** when you produce best digital commodities.
 See the below diagram for a top-level view of the Bittensor ecosystem.

 <center>
 <ThemedImage